Where Does My Property Go After I Die?

 Avoiding Probate Court: Common Methods

 Probate court proceedings are often criticized as being costly and time-consuming.
-Avoiding probate court can ensure that beneficiaries receive their benefits more quickly and less is lost to administrative and other expenses.
+To this end, avoiding probate court can help ensure beneficiaries receive their benefits promptly and with minimal loss from unnecessary administrative costs and legal fees.

-Certain trusts, life insurance policies, and "Totten Trusts" (also called "payable-on-death" accounts) are also capable of avoiding probate.
-This is done by transferring ownership to the beneficiary before death or automatically upon the creator's death.
+Certain trusts, life insurance policies, and "Totten Trusts" (payable-on-death accounts) can also avoid probate proceedings.
+This occurs through transferring ownership to the beneficiary before death or automatically upon the creator's death.

 Each of these processes has benefits and drawbacks.
-After learning the basics, it is advisable to research more closely.
-This helps avoid creating new problems while trying to avoid probate court problems.
+After learning the basics, it is advisable to research each option more thoroughly.
+This helps avoid creating new problems while attempting to eliminate probate court issues.

 Avoiding Probate Court: Joint Property Ownership and Death Beneficiaries

-Jointly owned property that includes a "right of survivorship" can avoid probate court proceedings.
-This works because the deceased joint owner no longer owns the property after death, leaving only the surviving owner.
-This can also be called “joint tenancy."
+Jointly owned property with a "right of survivorship," also called "joint tenancy," can avoid probate court proceedings.
+The deceased joint owner no longer owns the property after death, leaving only the surviving owner.
+For example, a decedent could own real estate through a joint tenancy, and the real property would go to the surviving owner at the decedent's death by operation of law.

 Avoiding Probate Court: Revocable Living Trust

 Revocable living trusts function similarly to joint property ownership.
 Upon death, the property automatically transfers to the beneficiary.
-This means that it isn't the deceased's property when estate administration occurs.
+At the decedent's death, the property isn't part of the decedent's estate when estate administration occurs.

 Avoiding Probate Court: Gifts